IndustryEssentials/ymir/README.md

 As a streamlined model development product, YMIR(You Mine In Recursion) focuses on the dataset versioning and model iteration in the AI SUITE open-source series.

-AI commercialization is currently reaching a stage of maturity in terms of computing hardwares,  algorithms, etc. The adoption of AI often encounter challenges such as a lack of skilled developers, high development costs, and long iteration cycles.
+AI commercialization is currently reaching a stage of maturity in terms of computing hardwares,  algorithms, etc. The adoption of AI often encounter challenges such as a lack of skilled developers, high development costs and long iteration cycles.

 As a platform, YMIR provides an end-to-end AI development system.
 This platform reduces costs for companies using artificial intelligence and accelerates the adoption of artificial intelligence.
 YMIR provides ML developers with one-stop services for data processing, model training, and other steps required in the AI development cycle.